-Solid State Drive The capacity of the Solid State Drive varies depending on the model.
-To check which type of SSD is included in your model, open the TOSHIBA PC Diagnostic Tool Utility by clicking Desktop -> Desktop Assist -> Support & Recovery -> TOSHIBA PC Diagnostic Tool.
-Please note that part of the Solid State Drive's overall capacity is reserved as administration space.
+The size of the hard disk drive varies depending on the model.

+To check which type of HDD/SSD is included in your model, open the TOSHIBA PC Diagnostic Tool Utility by clicking Desktop -> Desktop Assist -> Support & Recovery -> PC Diagnostic Tool.

+Please note that part of the hard disk's overall capacity is reserved as administration space.
-In this manual, the word "HDD" or "Hard disk drive" also refers to the SSD unless otherwise stated.

-SSD is a large-capacity storage media which uses Solid-State Memory in place of a magnetic disk of the hard disk.
+- In this manual, the word "HDD" or "Hard disk drive" also refers to the SSD unless otherwise stated. - SSD is a large-capacity storage media which uses Solid-State Memory in place of a magnetic disk of the hard disk.